synshop/rtfm/docs/users/FAQ.md

 things.
 People at SYN Shop have all been very open to hearing what other people are working on, answering questions, and offering help.
 It's a great group of folks, and is looking to only get better in the future.

+## What are the rules?

+We are a community, which means there are more people here than just you.
+If you get value from being with us, please give back with time or a donation.
+To expand on our most basic rule, "Don’t be a jerk" we have come up with the [following rules (PDF)](./SYN Shop Rules v3 2020-08-12.pdf) for members to follow while at SYN Shop.

+Further, SYN Shop has our own bylaws that start out: "SYN Shop is dedicated to the goal of educating and enabling the greater Las Vegas community in the creative use of developing and established fabrication technologies, and to undertake and pursue any lawful activity associated with such technologies."

+We regularly review the bylaws and the current copy is [available for all to read (PDF)](./SYN Shop Bylaws - 2020-02-01.pdf).

 ## What equipment do you have?

 Lots!
 See our [tool list](SYN Shop Tool List.md) for specifics.